5:23 AM 9/4/2020 - Trump News - The Counterintelligence Investigations of Donald Trump - trump-news.org

 One of Manafort’s closest aides during his time in Ukraine was Konstantin Kilimnik, who the Senate report identifies as a Russian intelligence officer.
 Kilimnik also served as Manafort’s liaison with Deripaska.

+While he was working for Trump during the 2016 campaign, Manafort stayed in contact with Kilimnik and gave him the Trump campaign’s internal polling data, which showed that the key to defeating Clinton was to drive up negative attitudes about her among voters.
 The Mueller report found that Manafort had shared Trump polling data with Kilimnik, but didn’t examine why he had done so.
 The Senate report says that the intelligence committee “obtained some information suggesting Kilimnik may have been connected to the GRU’s hack and leak operation targeting the 2016 election.”
 The report adds that “this information suggests that a channel for coordination on the GRU hack operation may have existed through Kilimnik.”
 The report adds that in interviews with Mueller’s prosecution team, “Manafort lied consistently about one issue in particular: his interactions with Kilimnik.”
 Manafort decided to “face more severe criminal penalties rather than provide complete answers about his interactions with Kilimnik.”
 The Manafort-Kilimnik relationship, the Senate report concludes, represents “the single most direct tie between senior Trump campaign officials and the Russian intelligence services.”
+The Senate report is filled with such rich details, shedding new light on the wide cast of characters surrounding both Trump and Putin, and the end result is an engrossing tale of modern intelligence — and of lust, avarice, squalid opportunism, and incompetence — worthy of John le Carré.
+With its depth of research, layered with an understanding of a complex series of personal networks in both the United States and Russia, the Senate report has done what none of the previous investigations have achieved.
+It has brought the Trump-Russia story to life.
+Saved Stories - None | ||

-mikenov on Twitter: Senates Trump-Russia Report Shows What Mueller Missed theintercept.com/2020/09/03/tru
+mikenov on Twitter: Senates Trump-Russia Report Shows What Mueller Missed theintercept.com/2020/09/03/tru | ||

-mikenov on Twitter
+mikenov on Twitter | ||

-mikenov on Twitter: Counterintelligence Investigations of Donald Trump - Google Search google.com/search?q=Count pic.twitter.com/8siYqyd3Dv
+mikenov on Twitter: Counterintelligence Investigations of Donald Trump - Google Search google.com/search?q=Count pic.twitter.com/8siYqyd3Dv | ||

 Counterintelligence Investigations of Donald Trump - Google Search google.com/search?q=Count pic.twitter.com/8siYqyd3Dv

-mikenov on Twitter
+mikenov on Twitter | ||

 mikenov on Twitter: 12:58 PM 9/3/2020 - I think, he is correct on this point, and it may happen as in 2016 again.
 (God forbids.)
-Polls can be manipulated. - M.N. thenewsandtimes.blogspot.com/2020/09/1258-p pic.twitter.com/pyIROt3M6M
+Polls can be manipulated. - M.N. thenewsandtimes.blogspot.com/2020/09/1258-p pic.twitter.com/pyIROt3M6M | ||

 12:58 PM 9/3/2020 - I think, he is correct on this point, and it may happen as in 2016 again.
 (God forbids.)
 Polls can be manipulated. - M.N. thenewsandtimes.blogspot.com/2020/09/1258-p pic.twitter.com/pyIROt3M6M

-mikenov on Twitter
+mikenov on Twitter | ||

 Blogs from Michael_Novakhov (26 sites): The News And Times: 12:58 PM 9/3/2020 - I think, he is correct on this point, and it may happen as in 2016 again.
 (God forbids.)
-Polls can be manipulated. - M.N.
+Polls can be manipulated. - M.N. | ||

 I think, he is correct on this point, and it may happen as in 2016 again.
 (God forbids.)
-Polls can be manipulated. - M.N.
+Polls can be manipulated. - M.N. __________________________________________________

 Shared Links

-Saved and Shared Stories In 250 Brief Posts | New Page
+Saved and Shared Stories In 250 Brief Posts | New Page _______________________________________________

 » Saved Stories - None: realDonaldTrump on Twitter: .@FoxNews Polls are, as in the past, Fake News.
 They have been from the beginning, way off in 2016.
 Get a new pollster.
 I believe we are leading BIG!

-.@FoxNews Polls are, as in the past, Fake News.
+03/09/20 12:03 from Saved and Shared Stories from Michael_Novakhov (4 sites) .@FoxNews Polls are, as in the past, Fake News.
 They have been from the beginning, way off in 2016.
 Get a new pollster.
 I believe we are leading BIG!
 Posted by Donald J. Trump (realDonaldTrump) on Thursday, September 3rd, 2020 3:12pm 633...

 » Saved Stories - None: mikenov on Twitter: Russia steps up disinformation with a goal to upend our elections | TheHill thehill.com/opinion/nation

-Russia steps up disinformation with a goal to upend our elections | TheHill thehill.com/opinion/nation Posted by Michael Novakhov (mikenov) on Thursday, September 3rd, 2020 3:16pm mikenov on Twitter Saved Stories - None
+03/09/20 12:02 from Saved and Shared Stories from Michael_Novakhov (4 sites) Russia steps up disinformation with a goal to upend our elections | TheHill thehill.com/opinion/nation Posted by Michael Novakhov (mikenov) on Thursday, September 3rd, 2020 3:16pm mikenov on Twitter Saved Stories - None

 » Saved Stories - None: realDonaldTrump on Twitter: Do you notice that any time Fake News Suppression Polls are put out, like @FoxNews, the Stock Market goes DOWN.
 We are going to WIN!

-Do you notice that any time Fake News Suppression Polls are put out, like @FoxNews, the Stock Market goes DOWN.
+03/09/20 12:02 from Saved and Shared Stories from Michael_Novakhov (4 sites) Do you notice that any time Fake News Suppression Polls are put out, like @FoxNews, the Stock Market goes DOWN.
 We are going to WIN!
 Posted by Donald J. Trump (realDonaldTrump) on Thursday, September 3rd, 2020 3:21pm 3884 likes, 1097 ret...

 » Saved Stories - None: Tweets And News From Michael Novakhov: 9:18 AM 9/3/2020 Tweets by @mikenov

-9:18 AM 9/3/2020 Tweets by @mikenov Michael Novakhov@mikenov The Trump-Alfa Bank Server Mystery Resurfaces https://www.justsecurity.org/72262/the-trump-alfa-bank-server-mystery-resurfaces/ The Trump-Alfa Bank Server Mystery Re...
+03/09/20 12:01 from Saved and Shared Stories from Michael_Novakhov (4 sites) 9:18 AM 9/3/2020 Tweets by @mikenov Michael Novakhov@mikenov The Trump-Alfa Bank Server Mystery Resurfaces https://www.justsecurity.org/72262/the-trump-alfa-bank-server-mystery-resurfaces/ The Trump-Alfa Bank Server Mystery Re...

 » Saved Stories - None: Michael Novakhov SharedNewsLinks: 12:03 PM 9/2/2020 Alexei Navalny Was Poisoned With Novichok Nerve Agent, Germany Says : NPR tweetsandnews.blogspot.com/2020/09/1203-p pic.twitter.com/Oq8YkcZcQ1

-Michael_Novakhov shared this story from mikenov on Twitter.
+03/09/20 12:00 from Saved and Shared Stories from Michael_Novakhov (4 sites) Michael_Novakhov shared this story from mikenov on Twitter.
 12:03 PM 9/2/2020 Alexei Navalny Was Poisoned With Novichok Nerve Agent, Germany Says : NPR tweetsandnews.blogspot.com/2020/09/1203-p pic.twitter.com/Oq8YkcZcQ1 Posted ...

 » Saved Stories - None: mikenov on Twitter: Counterintelligence Investigations of Donald Trump Google Search google.com/search?q=Count pic.twitter.com/xXT8wsPUCp

-Counterintelligence Investigations of Donald Trump Google Search google.com/search?q=Count pic.twitter.com/xXT8wsPUCp Posted by Michael Novakhov (mikenov) on Wednesday, September 2nd, 2020 7:04pm mikenov on Twitter The post mike...
+03/09/20 11:59 from Saved and Shared Stories from Michael_Novakhov (4 sites) Counterintelligence Investigations of Donald Trump Google Search google.com/search?q=Count pic.twitter.com/xXT8wsPUCp Posted by Michael Novakhov (mikenov) on Wednesday, September 2nd, 2020 7:04pm mikenov on Twitter The post mike...

 » Saved Stories - None: mikenov on Twitter: GOP Sen. Johnson issues subpoena to FBI for Russia probe documents Google Search google.com/search?q=GOP+S pic.twitter.com/vy3sCqW8Ga

-GOP Sen. Johnson issues subpoena to FBI for Russia probe documents Google Search google.com/search?q=GOP+S pic.twitter.com/vy3sCqW8Ga Posted by Michael Novakhov (mikenov) on Thursday, September 3rd, 2020 10:27am mikenov on Twitt...
+03/09/20 11:59 from Saved and Shared Stories from Michael_Novakhov (4 sites) GOP Sen. Johnson issues subpoena to FBI for Russia probe documents Google Search google.com/search?q=GOP+S pic.twitter.com/vy3sCqW8Ga Posted by Michael Novakhov (mikenov) on Thursday, September 3rd, 2020 10:27am mikenov on Twitt...

 » Saved Stories - None: mikenov on Twitter: 7:51 AM 9/3/2020 There is another, and very important issue here, in toilet spread: the differential diagnosis with the Hantaviruses Infections transmitted by this rather unusual fecal-respiratory route.
 The cli

-7:51 AM 9/3/2020 There is another, and very important issue here, in toilet spread: the differential diagnosis with the Hantaviruses Infections transmitted by this rather unusual fecal-respiratory route.
+03/09/20 11:58 from Saved and Shared Stories from Michael_Novakhov (4 sites) 7:51 AM 9/3/2020 There is another, and very important issue here, in toilet spread: the differential diagnosis with the Hantaviruses Infections transmitted by this rather unusual fecal-respiratory route.
 The clinical picture is v...

 » Saved Stories - None: mikenov on Twitter: RT @NCSCgov: OTD 1941, fourteen members of the 33 member Frederick Duquesne Spy Ring were brought to jury trial in Federal District Court,

-OTD 1941, fourteen members of the 33 member Frederick Duquesne Spy Ring were brought to jury trial in Federal District Court, Brooklyn, NY.
+03/09/20 11:58 from Saved and Shared Stories from Michael_Novakhov (4 sites) OTD 1941, fourteen members of the 33 member Frederick Duquesne Spy Ring were brought to jury trial in Federal District Court, Brooklyn, NY.
 They spied for Germany during WWII and were all found guilty of espionage and sentenced to over 3...

 » Saved Stories - None: mikenov on Twitter: 9:18 AM 9/3/2020 Tweets by @mikenov Michael Novakhov@mikenov The Trump-Alfa Bank Server Mystery thenewsandtimes.blogspot.com/2020/09/918-am pic.twitter.com/KyKQwRJfg1

-9:18 AM 9/3/2020 Tweets by @mikenov Michael Novakhov@mikenov The Trump-Alfa Bank Server Mystery thenewsandtimes.blogspot.com/2020/09/918-am pic.twitter.com/KyKQwRJfg1 Posted by Michael Novakhov (mikenov) on Thursday, September 3...
+03/09/20 11:58 from Saved and Shared Stories from Michael_Novakhov (4 sites) 9:18 AM 9/3/2020 Tweets by @mikenov Michael Novakhov@mikenov The Trump-Alfa Bank Server Mystery thenewsandtimes.blogspot.com/2020/09/918-am pic.twitter.com/KyKQwRJfg1 Posted by Michael Novakhov (mikenov) on Thursday, September 3...

 » Saved Stories - None: FOX News: Barr: Universal mail-in voting playing with fire

-Attorney General William Barr on Wednesday said people trying to change the rules of voting methodology are playing with fire.
+03/09/20 11:57 from Saved and Shared Stories from Michael_Novakhov (4 sites) Attorney General William Barr on Wednesday said people trying to change the rules of voting methodology are playing with fire.
 FOX News The post FOX News: Barr: Universal mail-in voting 'playing with fire' fir...

 » Saved Stories - None: mikenov on Twitter: RT @starsandstripes: An American soldier who helped rescue about 70 hostages set to be executed by Islamic State militants in Iraq has been

-An American soldier who helped rescue about 70 hostages set to be executed by Islamic State militants in Iraq has been approved to receive the Medal of Honor for actions during a daring 2015 raid. stripes.com/news/us/soldie pic.twitter....
+03/09/20 11:56 from Saved and Shared Stories from Michael_Novakhov (4 sites) An American soldier who helped rescue about 70 hostages set to be executed by Islamic State militants in Iraq has been approved to receive the Medal of Honor for actions during a daring 2015 raid. stripes.com/news/us/soldie pic.twitter....

 » Saved Stories - None: mikenov on Twitter: RT @thehill: Canadas chief medical officer suggests wearing mask during sex with new partners hill.cm/kCaiJov https://t.co/uISnEft

-Canadas chief medical officer suggests wearing mask during sex with new partners hill.cm/kCaiJov pic.twitter.com/uISnEftvwb Posted by The Hill (thehill) on Wednesday, September 2nd, 2020 9:28pm Retweeted by Michael Novakhov (miken...
+03/09/20 11:55 from Saved and Shared Stories from Michael_Novakhov (4 sites) Canadas chief medical officer suggests wearing mask during sex with new partners hill.cm/kCaiJov pic.twitter.com/uISnEftvwb Posted by The Hill (thehill) on Wednesday, September 2nd, 2020 9:28pm Retweeted by Michael Novakhov (miken...

 » Saved Stories - None: house judiciary committee Google News: Review: Bolton book throws ample shade on Trump administration Toledo Blade

-Review: Bolton book throws ample shade on Trump administration Toledo Blade house judiciary committee Google News Saved Stories - None
+03/09/20 11:54 from Saved and Shared Stories from Michael_Novakhov (4 sites) Review: Bolton book throws ample shade on Trump administration Toledo Blade house judiciary committee Google News Saved Stories - None

 » Saved Stories - None: fbi and trump Google News: US elections 2020: Fact-checking Trump on crime in Democratic-run cities BBC News

-US elections 2020: Fact-checking Trump on crime in Democratic-run cities BBC News fbi and trump Google News Saved Stories - None
+03/09/20 11:54 from Saved and Shared Stories from Michael_Novakhov (4 sites) US elections 2020: Fact-checking Trump on crime in Democratic-run cities BBC News fbi and trump Google News Saved Stories - None

 » Saved Stories - None: Michael Novakhov on Twitter from Michael_Novakhov (4 sites): mikenov on Twitter: 9:18 AM 9/3/2020 - Tweets by @mikenov Michael Novakhov@mikenov The Trump-Alfa Bank Server Mystery thenewsandtimes.blogspot.com/2020/09/918-am pic.twitt

-9:18 AM 9/3/2020 - Tweets by @mikenov Michael Novakhov@mikenov The Trump-Alfa Bank Server Mystery thenewsandtimes.blogspot.com/2020/09/918-am pic.twitter.com/KyKQwRJfg1 Posted by Michael Novakhov (mikenov) on Thursday, September 3rd, 20...
+03/09/20 11:20 from Saved and Shared Stories from Michael_Novakhov (4 sites) 9:18 AM 9/3/2020 - Tweets by @mikenov Michael Novakhov@mikenov The Trump-Alfa Bank Server Mystery thenewsandtimes.blogspot.com/2020/09/918-am pic.twitter.com/KyKQwRJfg1 Posted by Michael Novakhov (mikenov) on Thursday, September 3rd, 20...

 » Saved Stories - None: FOX News: Schumer says GOP plan for coronavirus relief is 'emaciated' as lawmakers struggle to revive negotiations

-Senate Minority Leader Chuck Schumer sent a letter to his caucus Thursday morning warning that Republicans' coronavirus plan is "emaciated" and accused the GOP of trying to "check the box" on another stimulus bill, accusations that appea...
+03/09/20 11:19 from Saved and Shared Stories from Michael_Novakhov (4 sites) Senate Minority Leader Chuck Schumer sent a letter to his caucus Thursday morning warning that Republicans' coronavirus plan is "emaciated" and accused the GOP of trying to "check the box" on another stimulus bill, accusations that appea...

 » Saved Stories - None: News's YouTube Videos: Trump visits Kenosha: US President calls violence 'domestic terrorism'

-From: News Duration: 01:28 "These are not acts of peaceful protest but really domestic terror," Trump said after touring damage in Kenosha, describing multiple nights of angry demonstrations last week that left two people dead.
+03/09/20 11:18 from Saved and Shared Stories from Michael_Novakhov (4 sites) From: News Duration: 01:28 "These are not acts of peaceful protest but really domestic terror," Trump said after touring damage in Kenosha, describing multiple nights of angry demonstrations last week that left two people dead.
 David Smi...

 » Saved Stories - None: Brooklyn News's YouTube Videos: Navalny poison 'without doubt' a type of novichok

-From: Brooklyn News Duration: 04:51 Hospital tests have shown Putin critic Alexei Navalny was 'without doubt' poisoned with a nerve agent from the novichok group, according to the German government.
+03/09/20 11:18 from Saved and Shared Stories from Michael_Novakhov (4 sites) From: Brooklyn News Duration: 04:51 Hospital tests have shown Putin critic Alexei Navalny was 'without doubt' poisoned with a nerve agent from the novichok group, according to the German government.
 SUBSCRIBE to our YouTube channel for m...

 » Saved Stories - None: Russia News Videos's YouTube Videos: Angela Merkel: Alexei Navalny was poisoned | DW News

-From: Russia News Videos Duration: 03:29 German Chancellor Angela Merkel described the apparent poisoning of Alexei Navalny as "an attempted murder with nerve agent" after a toxicology test in Germany showed that the opposition leader ha...
+03/09/20 11:17 from Saved and Shared Stories from Michael_Novakhov (4 sites) From: Russia News Videos Duration: 03:29 German Chancellor Angela Merkel described the apparent poisoning of Alexei Navalny as "an attempted murder with nerve agent" after a toxicology test in Germany showed that the opposition leader ha...

 » Saved Stories - None: "us national security" - Google News: Russia in the Asia-Pacific: Less Than Meets the Eye - Carnegie Endowment for International Peace

-Russia in the Asia-Pacific: Less Than Meets the Eye Carnegie Endowment for International Peace "us national security" - Google News Saved Stories - None
+03/09/20 11:17 from Saved and Shared Stories from Michael_Novakhov (4 sites) Russia in the Asia-Pacific: Less Than Meets the Eye Carnegie Endowment for International Peace "us national security" - Google News Saved Stories - None

 » Saved Stories - None: "fbi" - Google News: FBI Agents Execute Federal Search Warrants At Brighton Rehabilitation And Wellness Center - CBS Pittsburgh

-FBI Agents Execute Federal Search Warrants At Brighton Rehabilitation And Wellness Center CBS Pittsburgh "fbi" - Google News Saved Stories - None
+03/09/20 11:17 from Saved and Shared Stories from Michael_Novakhov (4 sites) FBI Agents Execute Federal Search Warrants At Brighton Rehabilitation And Wellness Center CBS Pittsburgh "fbi" - Google News Saved Stories - None

 » Saved Stories - None: "International Security" - Google News: Russia steps up disinformation with a goal to upend our elections | TheHill - The Hill

-Russia steps up disinformation with a goal to upend our elections | TheHill The Hill "International Security" - Google News Saved Stories - None
+03/09/20 11:16 from Saved and Shared Stories from Michael_Novakhov (4 sites) Russia steps up disinformation with a goal to upend our elections | TheHill The Hill "International Security" - Google News Saved Stories - None

 » mikenov on Twitter: Russia steps up disinformation with a goal to upend our elections | TheHill thehill.com/opinion/nation

-Russia steps up disinformation with a goal to upend our elections | TheHill thehill.com/opinion/nation Posted by Michael Novakhov (mikenov) on Thursday, September 3rd, 2020 3:16pm mikenov on Twitter
+03/09/20 11:16 from Saved and Shared Stories from Michael_Novakhov (4 sites) Russia steps up disinformation with a goal to upend our elections | TheHill thehill.com/opinion/nation Posted by Michael Novakhov (mikenov) on Thursday, September 3rd, 2020 3:16pm mikenov on Twitter

 » mikenov on Twitter: RT @Newsday: Gov. Cuomo challenged New York City authorities who favor a return to indoor dining in city restaurants, asking them to guaran

-Gov. Cuomo challenged New York City authorities who favor a return to indoor dining in city restaurants, asking them to guarantee the enforcement effort needed to ensure compliance. nwsdy.li/31U6Jma Posted by Newsday on Thursday, Septemb...
+03/09/20 11:02 from Saved and Shared Stories from Michael_Novakhov (4 sites) Gov. Cuomo challenged New York City authorities who favor a return to indoor dining in city restaurants, asking them to guarantee the enforcement effort needed to ensure compliance. nwsdy.li/31U6Jma Posted by Newsday on Thursday, Septemb...

 » mikenov on Twitter: 10:44 AM 9/3/2020 - Saved and Shared Stories In 250 Brief Posts thenewsandtimes.blogspot.com/2020/09/1044-a pic.twitter.com/ZHlkBHY6lH

-10:44 AM 9/3/2020 - Saved and Shared Stories In 250 Brief Posts thenewsandtimes.blogspot.com/2020/09/1044-a pic.twitter.com/ZHlkBHY6lH Posted by Michael Novakhov (mikenov) on Thursday, September 3rd, 2020 3:02pm mikenov on Twitter
+03/09/20 11:02 from Saved and Shared Stories from Michael_Novakhov (4 sites) 10:44 AM 9/3/2020 - Saved and Shared Stories In 250 Brief Posts thenewsandtimes.blogspot.com/2020/09/1044-a pic.twitter.com/ZHlkBHY6lH Posted by Michael Novakhov (mikenov) on Thursday, September 3rd, 2020 3:02pm mikenov on Twitter

 » Michael Novakhov - SharedNewsLinks: 9:18 AM 9/3/2020 - Tweets by @mikenov Michael Novakhov@mikenov The Trump-Alfa Bank Server Mystery

-Michael_Novakhov shared this story from The News And Times. #PopeFrancis receives a group of ecological experts collaborating with the Bishops Conference of France on the themes of #LaudatoSi telling them it is only by healing the hum...
+03/09/20 10:09 from Saved and Shared Stories from Michael_Novakhov (4 sites) Michael_Novakhov shared this story from The News And Times. #PopeFrancis receives a group of ecological experts collaborating with the Bishops Conference of France on the themes of #LaudatoSi telling them it is only by healing the hum...

 » mikenov on Twitter: RT @brooklynpaper: A group of artists are embellishing Bay Ridge benches with hand-painted designs as part of a project to beautify the nei

-A group of artists are embellishing Bay Ridge benches with hand-painted designs as part of a project to beautify the neighborhood. brooklynpaper.com/bay-ridge-benc Posted by Brooklyn Paper (brooklynpaper) on Thursday, September 3rd, 202...
+03/09/20 09:55 from Saved and Shared Stories from Michael_Novakhov (4 sites) A group of artists are embellishing Bay Ridge benches with hand-painted designs as part of a project to beautify the neighborhood. brooklynpaper.com/bay-ridge-benc Posted by Brooklyn Paper (brooklynpaper) on Thursday, September 3rd, 202...

 » mikenov on Twitter: RT @nypost: AG William Barr says expansive mail-in voting is 'playing with fire' trib.al/1gSLSbz pic.twitter.com/JQXB1MRkYo

-AG William Barr says expansive mail-in voting is 'playing with fire' trib.al/1gSLSbz pic.twitter.com/JQXB1MRkYo Posted by New York Post (nypost) on Thursday, September 3rd, 2020 1:48pm Retweeted by Michael Novakhov (mikenov) on Thursday,...
+03/09/20 09:54 from Saved and Shared Stories from Michael_Novakhov (4 sites) AG William Barr says expansive mail-in voting is 'playing with fire' trib.al/1gSLSbz pic.twitter.com/JQXB1MRkYo Posted by New York Post (nypost) on Thursday, September 3rd, 2020 1:48pm Retweeted by Michael Novakhov (mikenov) on Thursday,...

 » mikenov on Twitter: RT @Reuters: Seven years after former NSA contractor Edward Snowden blew the whistle on the mass surveillance of Americans telephone recor

-Seven years after former NSA contractor Edward Snowden blew the whistle on the mass surveillance of Americans telephone records, an appeals court has found the program was unlawful reut.rs/2EWrSDo Posted by Reuters on Thursday, Septembe...
+03/09/20 09:54 from Saved and Shared Stories from Michael_Novakhov (4 sites) Seven years after former NSA contractor Edward Snowden blew the whistle on the mass surveillance of Americans telephone records, an appeals court has found the program was unlawful reut.rs/2EWrSDo Posted by Reuters on Thursday, Septembe...

 » mikenov on Twitter: RT @BostonGlobe: Experts in medicine and public health are expressing growing concerns, in some cases even alarm, at the possibility that t

-Experts in medicine and public health are expressing growing concerns, in some cases even alarm, at the possibility that the FDA will bend to political pressure and grant early approval to coronavirus vaccines that havent been thoroughl...
+03/09/20 09:53 from Saved and Shared Stories from Michael_Novakhov (4 sites) Experts in medicine and public health are expressing growing concerns, in some cases even alarm, at the possibility that the FDA will bend to political pressure and grant early approval to coronavirus vaccines that havent been thoroughl...

 » mikenov on Twitter: RT @FBIChicago: This week in '93, #FBI Director Louis Freeh was sworn in.
 As an Asst.
 U.S. Attorney in NY, Freeh was instrumental in the Pi

-This week in '93, #FBI Director Louis Freeh was sworn in.
+03/09/20 09:53 from Saved and Shared Stories from Michael_Novakhov (4 sites) This week in '93, #FBI Director Louis Freeh was sworn in.
 As an Asst.
 U.S. Attorney in NY, Freeh was instrumental in the Pizza Connection prosecutions.
 Learn more about the fascinating trial and Gaetano Badalamenti--a real-life Mafia god...

 » mikenov on Twitter: RT @Reuters: A new fire broke out on a supertanker carrying about 2 million barrels of oil in the Indian Ocean off the east coast of Sri La

-A new fire broke out on a supertanker carrying about 2 million barrels of oil in the Indian Ocean off the east coast of Sri Lanka, spokesmen for the country's navy said, adding that one of its 23 crew was missing and another injured reut...
+03/09/20 09:53 from Saved and Shared Stories from Michael_Novakhov (4 sites) A new fire broke out on a supertanker carrying about 2 million barrels of oil in the Indian Ocean off the east coast of Sri Lanka, spokesmen for the country's navy said, adding that one of its 23 crew was missing and another injured reut...

 » mikenov on Twitter: RT @abbvie: The world needs multiple treatments to fight COVID-19.
 See how were using our antiviral expertise to accelerate the process w

-The world needs multiple treatments to fight COVID-19.
+03/09/20 09:53 from Saved and Shared Stories from Michael_Novakhov (4 sites) The world needs multiple treatments to fight COVID-19.
 See how were using our antiviral expertise to accelerate the process with partners.
 Posted by AbbVie (abbvie) on Friday, August 21st, 2020 7:38pm Retweeted by Michael Novakhov (mike...

 » mikenov on Twitter: RT @Forbes: forbes.com/sites/sergeikl

-forbes.com/sites/sergeikl Posted by Forbes on Thursday, September 3rd, 2020 1:45pm Retweeted by Michael Novakhov (mikenov) on Thursday, September 3rd, 2020 1:52pm 14 likes, 6 retweets mikenov on Twitter
+03/09/20 09:52 from Saved and Shared Stories from Michael_Novakhov (4 sites) forbes.com/sites/sergeikl Posted by Forbes on Thursday, September 3rd, 2020 1:45pm Retweeted by Michael Novakhov (mikenov) on Thursday, September 3rd, 2020 1:52pm 14 likes, 6 retweets mikenov on Twitter

 » mikenov on Twitter: RT @WashTimes: First lady Melania Trump seeks Christmas decorators for the White House bit.ly/3gUYsmy

-First lady Melania Trump seeks Christmas decorators for the White House bit.ly/3gUYsmy Posted by The Washington Times (WashTimes) on Thursday, September 3rd, 2020 1:42pm Retweeted by Michael Novakhov (mikenov) on Thursday, September 3rd,...
+03/09/20 09:51 from Saved and Shared Stories from Michael_Novakhov (4 sites) First lady Melania Trump seeks Christmas decorators for the White House bit.ly/3gUYsmy Posted by The Washington Times (WashTimes) on Thursday, September 3rd, 2020 1:42pm Retweeted by Michael Novakhov (mikenov) on Thursday, September 3rd,...

 » mikenov on Twitter: RT @WarOnTheRocks: The contents of the assurances have been known for some time.
 Does declassifying them matter?warontherocks.com/episode/warcas

-The contents of the assurances have been known for some time.
+03/09/20 09:50 from Saved and Shared Stories from Michael_Novakhov (4 sites) The contents of the assurances have been known for some time.
 Does declassifying them matter? warontherocks.com/episode/warcas Posted by War on the Rocks (WarOnTheRocks) on Thursday, September 3rd, 2020 1:42pm Retweeted by Michael Novak...

 » mikenov on Twitter: RT @Alyssa_Milano: William Barr is a bad dude. twitter.com/fred_guttenber

-William Barr is a bad dude. twitter.com/fred_guttenber The United States Attorney General just said he does not know the law.
+03/09/20 09:48 from Saved and Shared Stories from Michael_Novakhov (4 sites) William Barr is a bad dude. twitter.com/fred_guttenber The United States Attorney General just said he does not know the law.
 HE FUCKING LIED!!!
 EVERYONE KNOWS IT IS ILLEGAL TO VOTE TWICE.
 HE KNOWS TRUMP BROKE THE LAW TONIGHT!!!
 HE WILL...

 » mikenov on Twitter: RT @CNBC: HHS Secretary Azar says Nov.
 1 coronavirus vaccine deadline has 'nothing to do with elections' cnb.cx/3hVrqnn